PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

     * **Distal**, as in `NEXT <https://asl-lex.org/visualization/?sign=next>`_ or `SINCE <https://asl-lex.org/visualization/?sign=since>`_
     * **Proximal**, as in `BEFORE <https://asl-lex.org/visualization/?sign=before>`_

 The directions for the horizontal axis, however, depend on the preferences of the user.
-These adhere to one of two models for the horizontal axis, described in greater detail ``elsewhere - not sure yet where to stick the detailed symmetry stuff``.
-These can be toggled separately for different modules; see the :ref:`global_settings` for how to change these options and to see which model applies by default for each module.
+These adhere to one of two models for the horizontal axis, either **relative** (:ref:`ipsilateral`/:ref:`contralateral`) or **absolute** (toward H1/H2).
+This is described in greater detail in :ref:`Symmetry<symmetry_section>` below.
+The horizontal axis options can be toggled separately for different modules; see the :ref:`global_settings` for how to change these options and to see which one applies by default for each module.

 * **Horizontal axis: relative**